 An overall 'D' PES score for the wetland indicates a Poor system.
-However, this is an indication of the health of the whole reach of natural wetland.
+However, this is an indication of the health of the whole reach of natural wetland directly adjacent to the site.
 The fragment of wetland habitat remaining is in better health with dense vegetation cover and no signs of erosion.
 The wetland is functional and performing ecosystem services.